jamiesonbates/SocketChat/README.md

 People need a way to chat with one another that allows them to do so fast and simply, but also allows them to inventory significant messages they send or receive.

 ## Primary Use Case
 A person with many friends needs an application that enables them to chat with individuals and groups with as few barriers as possible.
+This person loves sharing things with their friends that they find and would love a place to archive such things.

 ## Context
 This app will be used when someone is browsing the internet and has something to share with someone else.
 Most likely, the user will be using a laptop/desktop computer.
 They might be at work, at home, or working on a project with others.